httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 * Specify the header field's allowed syntax for values, in terms of the types described in {{types}}, along with their associated semantics.
 Syntax definitions are encouraged to use the ABNF rules beginning with "sh-" defined in this specification.

-* Specify any additional constraints upon the syntax of the structured sued, as well as the consequences when those constraints are violated.
+* Specify any additional constraints upon the syntax of the structured used, as well as the consequences when those constraints are violated.
 When Structured Headers parsing fails, the header is discarded (see {{text-parse}}); in most situations, header-specific constraints should do likewise.

 Note that a header field definition cannot relax the requirements of a structure or its processing; they can only add additional constraints, because doing so would preclude handling by generic software.